Ordinary Types of Evaporator Coil Issues

 In the case of an R-22 air conditioning system, you should take an evaporator coil leak as a sign that you need to install a new, up-to-date system.
 That’s because the R-22 refrigerant is expensive and difficult to find on the market.
 So even if you can replace your coil, that’s probably not your biggest area of concern.

 Tips & Insights: Ways to Clean a Central Air Conditioner

 R-410A Conditioning Systems

-If you have a air conditioner system that uses R-410A refrigerant, you’re as timely as you can be.
-We recommend replacing your evaporator coil if the warranty is still effective, so you’re not paying out of pocket later.
+If you have an air conditioner system that uses R-410A refrigerant, you’re as timely as you can be.
+We recommend replacing your HVAC evaporator coil if the warranty is still effective, so you’re not paying out of pocket later.
 However, if the warranty period is over, we suggest purchasing an air handler instead.
 Not only are these easier to install rather than a replacement coil, but they also come with a 10-year warranty.
 How nice is that?

 If you need assistance replacing the evaporator coil in your system, give our staff a call by phone at (703) 543-9649.
 Our staff of certified technicians offers dependable air conditioning repair and air conditioning installation services to homes in Virginia.
 Once our team is finished with the project, we will clean the living area to ensure satisfaction.
 In addition, we will talk with you about the project and make sure you’re happy with the repairs or new system.
 Give our team a call to receive support with a malfunctioning air conditioner.

 Air Conditioning Repair and Installation Services Offered By Snell

 Make your home feel heat-resistant come summertime with air conditioning repair and installation services from Snell Heating and Air Conditioning.
 Our licensed, certified technicians are available 24 hours a day, 7 days a week, and 365 days a year to ensure your home feels like a refreshing escape.
 Book your air conditioning service appointment at (703) 782-3566 or go to our website.